Umbrella companies play a vital role in the contracting industry by handling payroll, taxes, and other administrative tasks for contractors.

 Fixed fee (common)

-The vast majority of UK umbrella companies charge contractors a fixed weekly or monthly margin for using their services.
+Most UK umbrella companies charge contractors a fixed weekly or monthly margin for their services.

 Some umbrellas quote this margin net of tax, while others provide the gross fee, so comparing options can get confusing.